 REGARDLESS OF WHAT THE ASSIGNMENT IS...
-YOU ARE EXPECTED TO WRITE IN FORMAL GRAMMAR.
+YOU ARE EXPECTED TO WRITE IN FORMAL and ACADEMIC GRAMMAR.
 I WILL NOT ACCEPT ANY TEXT MESSAGING ABBREVIATIONS !!
 THIS IS A CLASS..NOT A PHONE....

 Also, for Discussions...
-I expect you to include terms and definitions from the unit within the context of your answer.
-You will lose points if I do not see terms and definitions! - this is to show that you comprehend the material.
+I expect you to USE and include terms and definitions from the unit within the context of your answer.
+You will lose points if I do not see terms and definitions !

 Most discussions are "closed" where you need to post your answer first, before you can see any of your classmate responses.
 I understand that students can manipulate this.
 I also understand that students can make mistakes when posting.
 But you need to understand that I need to grade YOUR work and comprehension of the material, not something you copied from a classmate.
-So, upon your 3rd "manipulation" of this set-up, you will receive a zero on the discussion for this and every manipulation moving forward.
+So, upon your 3rd "manipulation" of this set-up, you will receive a zero on the discussion for this and every manipulation moving forward .